shaack/cm-chessboard/README.md

   positionChanged: "positionChanged", // the positions of the pieces was changed
   boardChanged: "boardChanged", // the board (orientation) was changed
   moveInputToggled: "moveInputToggled", // move input was enabled or disabled
-  moveInput: "moveInput", // move started, to validate or canceled // TODO validation not possible for now, see https://github.com/shaack/cm-chessboard/issues/82
+  moveInput: "moveInput", // to validate and/or cancel the move on start or end
   redrawBoard: "redrawBoard", // called after redrawing the board
   destroy: "destroy" // called, before the board is destroyed }